linode/docs/docs/guides/tools-reference/tools/how-to-use-httpie/index.md

 }
 {{< /file >}}

-Then, use HTTPie to submit that JSON data in a `POST` request to the web service:
+Then, use HTTPie to submit that JSON data in a `POST` request to the web service.

     http POST api.shoutcloud.io/V1/SHOUT < to-shout.json